Pratham16112002/logseq/pages/Pagination & Sorting.md

 - **Limit** and **Offset**
 	- __Limit__ : How much document you want from a big pile.
 	- __Offset__ : How much document you want to skip from the big pile.
+- Pagination is more of a backend work.
 	-